Florida Blue Foundation

 Governance and Leadership

-Susan B. Towler serves as Vice President of the Florida Blue Foundation and Executive Director of Corporate Social Responsibility for Florida Blue, overseeing philanthropic activities.
+Susan B. Towler serves as Executive Director of the Florida Blue Foundation and Executive Director of Corporate Social Responsibility for Florida Blue, overseeing philanthropic activities.
 Celebrating her 28th year at Florida Blue Foundation in 2024, Towler brings extensive experience and community connections.
-She earned a Bachelor of Science in Public Relations from the University of Florida and attended the Executive Education Program at Harvard's Kennedy School of Government.
+She earned a Bachelor of Science in Public Relations from the University of Florida and attended the Executive Education Programme at Harvard's Kennedy School of Government.
 Towler has held numerous leadership positions, including serving as 2021-23 Chair of the Florida Chamber Foundation, 2016 Chair of the Florida Philanthropic Network, 2012-13 Chair of Leadership Florida, and 2013-14 Chair of Volunteer Florida (the Governor's Commission on Volunteerism and Community Service).

 Application Process & Timeline